TreeHacks/hackpack-arduino-app/README.md

 ## Types of sensors

 Consequently, sensors communicate with an Arduino through digital or analog pins.
-Analog sensors allow the Arduino to sense a voltage that indicates the sensor's current reading; for example, a thermistor is a resistor that changes resistance depending on the current temperature.
-By building a circuit with a thermistor, the Arduino can determine the current temperature as a function of the sensor's resistance.

-Digital sensors can communicate with the Arduino using a variety of protocols, such as [I2C](https://learn.sparkfun.com/tutorials/i2c) or [SPI](https://learn.sparkfun.com/tutorials/serial-peripheral-interface-spi).
-These protocols allow the sensor to transfer data to the Arduino.
-In contrast to the thermistor, which required an Arduino to read the sensor's resistance and determine the temperature, a digital temperature sensor may simply transmit the current temperature to the Arduino.

 ## Reading from sensors

 ### Hooking up the sensor